bobrik/ansible-kibana/README.md

 * `kibana_nginx_ssl_key_path` nginx ssl key path, `""` by default
 * `kibana_nginx_http_auth_file` path to nginx http auth file, `false` by default

-Miniman installation on ubuntu requires none of variables to be set, it will work on `http://127.0.0.1/`.
+Minimal installation on ubuntu requires none of variables to be set, it will work on `http://127.0.0.1/`.

 Dependencies
 ------------